 The equity portfolio is comprised predominantly of equities and/or other equity related transferable securities (i.e. warrants on transferable securities - up to a maximum of 10% of the net assets of the Sub-Fund - and convertible bonds) issued by selected companies.
-The selection process involves both financial analysis and ESG (Environmental, Social and Governance) analysis.
-In the selection process, the focus of the analysis is on companies that pursue a policy of sustainable development next to their financial targets.
+The equity portfolio has a European investment universe, mainly investing in equities of companies that are part of the MSCI Europe (NR) Index.

-The fixed income portfolio is comprised predominantly of eurodenominated debt securities, including green bonds, and money market instruments.
-The selection process involves financial analysis and ESG (Environmental, Social and Governance) analysis and green bond analysis where applicable.
-In the selection process, the focus of the analysis is on companies and issuers that pursue a policy of sustainable development next to their financial targets.
-Green bonds are any type of bond instruments where the proceeds will be applied to finance or refinance in part or in full new and/or existing projects that are beneficial to the environment.
-These bonds are mainly issued by supra-nationals, sub-sovereigns, agencies and corporates pursuing policies of sustainable development while observing environmental, social and governance principles, with the aim to generate a positive environmental impact alongside a financial return.
+The fixed income portfolio is comprised predominantly of euro- denominated debt securities, including green bonds, and money market instruments.
+Within the fixed income portfolio, the corporate bonds portfolio has a European investment universe, mainly investing in bonds of companies that are part of the Bloomberg Barclays Euro-Aggregate.

+The selection process involves both financial analysis and ESG (Environmental, Social and Governance) analysis which may be limited by the quality and availability of the data disclosed by issuers or provided by third parties.
+Examples of non-financial criteria assessed in the ESG analysis are carbon intensity, gender diversity and remuneration policy.
+In the selection process, the focus of the analysis is on companies that pursue a policy of sustainable development and that combine the respect of social principles and environmental principles with their focus on financial targets (positive screening).

+The abovementioned selection process is applied to at least 90% of the equity investments and of the bond investments.

 When selecting investments, the Investment Manager will analyse, maintain and update the credit rating of future investments and shall ensure that the average rating of the portfolio is BBB- or better.
 The manager will always take into consideration the quality and diversity of issuers and sectors along with the maturity date.